Cape Cadogan

 Tamboerskloof, Cape Town, South Africa

-Traditional meets modern at this elegant Cape Town hotel oasis, in the heart of one of the city’s coolest neighbourhoods
+Traditional meets modern at this elegant Cape Town hotel and clutch of self-catered homes, in the heart of one of the city’s coolest neighbourhoods

-Traditional meets modern at this elegant Cape Town hotel oasis, in the heart of one of the city’s coolest neighbourhoods
+Traditional meets modern at this elegant Cape Town hotel and clutch of self-catered homes, in the heart of one of the city’s coolest neighbourhoods

 Highs

-• This national monument is one of the finest 19th century houses in Cape Town, its tradition and heritage is complimented with modern touches and charming, attentive service
+• The main building, a national monument, is one of the finest 19th century houses in Cape Town, its tradition and heritage complimented with modern touches and charming, attentive service

 • You're yards from Kloof Street's plethora of excellent bars and restaurants, yet the hotel feels like an oasis of tranquillity